 Written by Jack Rubinger

-Global companies like Nike, Kraft and Land’s End and your neighborhood grocery store all have at least one thing in common – managing inventory and distribution efficiently.
+Global companies like Nike, Kraft and Land’s End and your neighborhood grocery store all have at least one thing in common – wanting to manage inventory and distribution efficiently.
 There isn’t a company in the world that couldn’t benefit from better organization and workflow.

 While coordinating a multi-acre distribution center’s traffic may dwarf managing a small storage area – the problem remains that as inventory grows and overflows, delivery slows.
 And when product is sitting in a warehouse, no one is making any money.
 And that’s a huge problem.

 But when forklift drivers are blocked and aren’t sure which way to go, companies look for ways to direct traffic and the safe flow of goods.